• Skip to primary navigation

 For the Spinach Gnocchi:

-3. Yukon Gold Potatoes (or Kennebec potatoes).
-They're creamy (semi-waxy) with a good amount of starch and we think they're tastier than russets.
+2. Yukon Gold Potatoes (or Kennebec Potatoes): They're creamy (semi-waxy) with a good amount of starch and we think they're tastier than russets.

-4. Frozen Spinach (sub fresh): I've used frozen puréed spinach for this recipe which we easily find here in Italy, but I also use regular frozen spinach.
+3. Frozen Spinach (substitute Fresh Spinach): I've used frozen puréed spinach for this recipe which we easily find here in Italy, but I also use regular frozen spinach.
 Use what you can find.
 When making large bulk gnocchi batches, I process the frozen spinach in a food processor or blender, but when making a half or regular batch I just mince the spinach using a chef's knife.

-5. Egg yolk: I've used a single large egg yolk for a little extra fat and flavor.
+4. Egg Yolk: I've used a single large egg yolk for a little extra fat and flavor.
 Using eggs in potato gnocchi is the way we make gnocchi here in the Veneto, although in some other regions across Italy, eggs and egg yolks are not used at all.
 In fact, for a no egg spinach gnocchi, you could simply omit the egg yolk in this recipe.

 And this recipe has never failed me!
 However, I've included approximate measuring cup equivalents for those of you without a scale.